Chicken and Wild Rice Soup – Panera copycat recipe! Quick, easy, and kid-approved! You may want to double the recipe – it’s that good!

 Because why not stir in a little heavy cream?!

 So good.
 So easy.
 I’ll probably make it again next week.
 And the week after that.
+And probably every time it gets cold because it is the ultimate comfort food.
+Especially with some fresh bread on the side.

 Chicken and Wild Rice Soup - Panera copycat recipe!
 This recipe is so easy!Click To Tweet